Submit Benchmarks!

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce 8800 GS should theoretically be just a bit superior to the GeForce 8600 GTS in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce 8800 GS should be 20% quicker than the GeForce 8600 GTS in general, because of its greater bandwidth. (explain)

-Pixel RateThe GeForce 8800 GS should be quite a bit (approximately 22%) faster with regards to FSAA than the GeForce 8600 GTS, and also should be capable of handling higher resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce 8800 GS will be a lot (about 22%) faster with regards to FSAA than the GeForce 8600 GTS, and also able to handle higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison